appwrite/appwrite/docs/tutorials/add-route.md

 ->inject('user')
 ```

-In the example above user object is injected to the route pre bounded using App::setResource().
+In the example above, the user object is injected into the route pre-bounded using `App::setResource()`.

 ```php
 App::setResource('user', function() {